michaelfeng/wechat_jump_ai/README.md

 Performance
 -------------
 The program is still training data on my computer.
-After 50 trials training, it can achive 20 score.
+After 50 trials training, it can achive score 20.
+So what's next?

 Currently training 2000 trials ing.
 Please wait for the excited coming news.

+May 10 thousands or more trials training would make a better effect.
+But this's a basic version you could derivative to start.